swaraj150/ror-learning/README.md

   - [x] Book Catalog App
 - [x] Active Record Database & Migrations
   - [x] intialized Task Manager App with models and associations
+- [x] Rails Testing with RSpec & FactoryBot
+  - [x] Add model validations and define routes and controller methods for User and Task models
+  - [x] Test model validations and associations for User and Task
+  - [x] Test Http response and status codes for endpoints